Site icon Vern Bender

 • The Geneva Bible is one of the most historically significant.

-• The Council of Nicaea dealt primarily with the issue of the deity of Christ.
+• The Council of Nicaea dealt primarily with the deity of Christ.
 The term “Trinity” was already in use, with the earliest existing reference being by Theophilus of Antioch (AD 115–181), referring to Theos, the Logos, and Sophia[91] (Father, Son, and Holy Spirit as several Church fathers referred to the Holy Spirit).
 However, many scholars believe that the way the term was used indicates that it was known previously to his readers.
 Also, over a century before, the term “Trinity” (Τριάς in Greek; Trinitas in Latin) was used in the writings of Origen and Tertullian, and a general notion of a “divine three,” in some sense, was expressed in the 2nd-century writings of PolycarpIgnatius, and Justin Martyr.
-In Nicaea, questions regarding the Holy Spirit were mainly left unaddressed until the relationship between the Father and the Son was settled around 362.[92]
-The doctrine in a more full-fledged form was not formulated until the Council of Constantinople in 381[93], and a final form was formulated primarily by Gregory of Nyssa.[94]
+In Nicaea, questions regarding the Holy Spirit were mainly left unaddressed until the relationship between the Father and the Son was settled around 362.
+[92]The doctrine in a more full-fledged form was not formulated until the Council of Constantinople in 381 [93], and a final form was formulated primarily by Gregory of Nyssa.
+[94]

 • The Council of Nicaea dealt primarily with the issue of the deity of Christ.
 The term “Trinity” was already in use, with the earliest existing reference being by Theophilus of Antioch (AD 115–181), referring to Theos, the Logos, and Sophia[91] (Father, Son, and Holy Spirit as several Church fathers referred to the Holy Spirit).
 However, many scholars believe that the way the term was used indicates that it was known previously to his readers.
 Also, over a century before, the term “Trinity” (Τριάς in Greek; Trinitas in Latin) was used in the writings of Origen and Tertullian, and a general notion of a “divine three,” in some sense, was expressed in the 2nd-century writings of PolycarpIgnatius, and Justin Martyr.
-In Nicaea, questions regarding the Holy Spirit were mainly left unaddressed until the relationship between the Father and the Son was settled around 362.[92]
-The doctrine in a more full-fledged form was not formulated until the Council of Constantinople in 381[93], and a final form was formulated primarily by Gregory of Nyssa.[94]
+In Nicaea, questions regarding the Holy Spirit were mainly left unaddressed until the relationship between the Father and the Son was settled around 362.
+[92]The doctrine in a more full-fledged form was not formulated until the Council of Constantinople in 381 [93], and a final form was formulated primarily by Gregory of Nyssa.
+[94]

 • The Council of Nicaea dealt primarily with the issue of the deity of Christ.
 The term “Trinity” was already in use, with the earliest existing reference being by Theophilus of Antioch (AD 115–181), referring to Theos, the Logos, and Sophia[91] (Father, Son, and Holy Spirit as several Church fathers referred to the Holy Spirit).